 The Sports Governance Observer goes national

-‘The Sports Governance Observer 2015’ report has identified serious governance deficiencies in international sport. it shows that most international sports federations fail to comply with basic standards for democracy, transparency and accountability.
+‘The Sports Governance Observer 2015’ identified serious governance deficiencies in international sport. it showed that most international sports federations fail to comply with basic standards for democracy, transparency and accountability.

 But what is the state of governance in national sports federations?

-Teaming up with sports bodies and researchers from eight European countries, Play the Game sets out to create a benchmarking tool that assesses the level of good governance in national sports federations.
+Teaming up with sports bodies and researchers from nine European countries and Brazil, Play the Game set out to create a benchmarking tool that assesses the level of good governance in national sports federations.

 Goals of the project:

 - enable sports leaders and outside stakeholders to measure, discuss and amend governance standards and practices.

 - establish sustainable networks between academics, practitioners and other key stakeholders.